alphapoint/dotnet-stellar-sdk/stellar-dotnet-sdk/README.md

 # Horizon Protocol Changelog

 Any changes to the Horizon Public API should be included in this doc.
-We will try to keep this in sync or Stellar's version located at https://github.com/stellar/go/tree/master/protocols/horizon/README.md
+We will keep this in sync or Stellar's version located at https://github.com/stellar/go/tree/master/protocols/horizon/README.md